kuindji/sql-type-parser/BUILDER_SPECIFICATION.md

 ### 4.4.
 Fragment Parsing Context

+**Implementation Note:** Context building and tracking utilities should be implemented in `src/select/builder.ts` as they are SELECT-specific and depend on `SelectBuilderState`.

 **Context is AST-based** - it's built from the builder's AST state, not a separate structure.

 **Context Structure:**